kerneldump/ShamirsSecretSharingWallet/README.md

-# Shamir's secret sharing Wallet
+# Shamir's Secret Sharing Wallet

 A secure Go implementation of a cryptographic wallet using Shamir's Secret Sharing scheme for distributed key management.